Read time: 7-8 minutes

 A common financial planning recommendation is that investors keep at least some cash available for emergencies.
 Cash is a readily available short-term asset with high liquidity, lower market risk, and a short maturity period.

 Some investors may wish to include cash in their investment portfolios.
-“Our approach to assessing how much cash might be appropriate to hold is built on the relationship between an investor’s goals and three critical factors,” said Anatoly Shetkhman, Chartered Financial Analyst (CFA), head of Global Advised Portfolio Construction at Vanguard.
+“Our approach to assessing how much cash might be appropriate to hold is built on the relationship between an investor’s goals and three critical factors,” said Anatoly Shtekhman, Chartered Financial Analyst (CFA), Head of Advised Portfolio Management Strategies at Vanguard.
 These factors are:

 Applying the framework